linn221/Book-Inventory/journal.md

 - [x] repopulate forms with old values
 - [x] show errors in forms bootstrap style
 - [!] sort by column function in book.index
+- [!] make each course a radio button, provide a link to create a new one
 - [ ] make course model
 - [ ] create the course if it doesn't exist, then add the id to book table
 - [ ] make the course clickable link, which filter the list of books by that id